 The JAXP XPath interface includes an interface

-bind a function call appearing in the XPath expression to a user-written Java implementation of the
+be used to bind a function call appearing in the XPath expression to a user-written Java

-section fills the gap.
-Note that the calling conventions are likely to differ from those used by other products.
+gap.
+Note that the calling conventions are likely to differ from those used by other

 The extension function is called by invoking the method

 The arguments are therefore supplied as a list.
 Each item in this list represents one argument.
 The rules applied to convert arguments from XDM values to Java objects are the same as the rules for Java extension functions described at Converting arguments to Java extension functions.